 Paladugu Chandrasekhar – CEO, Futurelite Batteries

-Futurelite Batteries (based in Punganur, Chittoor District, Andhra Pradesh) provides the services for battery pack testing and battery pack manufacturing, and is open to collaborate with start-ups in the EV domain to assist them with battery testing needs.
+Futurelite Batteries (based in Punganur, Chittoor District, Andhra Pradesh) provides services for battery pack testing and battery pack manufacturing and is open to collaborating with start-ups in the EV domain to assist them with battery testing needs.
 Futurelite is also planning to start Li-ion cell manufacturing in Punganur.

 Subscribe today for free and stay on top of latest developments in EV domain.